-EU Member States resist industry pressures to protect climate regulation
+EU Member States resist aviation industry pressure to weaken climate regulation

 This week, European Member States agreed on a common position regarding the future implementation of the International Civil Aviation Organisation’s (ICAO) new carbon market, set to start operating in 2021.
 The creation of a new offsetting mechanism for aviation, the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), was agreed as part of a deal struck in October 2016 aimed at tackling the growing problem of aviation emissions.